Faculty member teaching students inside of classroom at West End Day School, a special education independent school in NYC

 Social Studies

-We take a broad, humanistic approach to teaching our students about the ideas, cultures, people, and events that shape our world.
-As our students move through grades, they will interact with rich content themes that study history, geography, economics, government, and civics related to the United States and the globe.
-Our oldest students will have the opportunity to dive into different world religions, developing case studies for each through project-based learning.
-Class field trips are a big part of the entire social studies curriculum, giving students the ability to make real-world connections to the things they’re learning in the classroom.
+As our students move through grades, they use rich content themes to study history, geography, economics, government, and civics related to the United States and the globe.
+Our younger students explore different types of communities and take part in an in-depth study of New York City, while our oldest students dive into different world religions, developing case studies for each.
+Class field trips are a big part of the entire social studies curriculum, giving students the ability to make real-world connections to what they’re learning about in the classroom.